Skip to main content

 Celebration view

-Sensor online after successfully transferring a configuration from the UXI App to the sensor
+Sensors are indicated as online after successfully transferring a configuration from the UXI App to the sensor.

 In some cases, the sensor may need to be updated to the latest release of the sensor software after the UXI App has successfully transferred a configuration to the sensor.
-In this case, the sensor will disconnect the UXI App from Bluetooth and the UXI App will display the status of the sensor update on the screen.
+In this scenario, the sensor will disconnect the UXI App from Bluetooth, and the UXI App will display the status of the sensor update on the screen.

 Pre-provisioning multiple sensors?
-Identify a specific sensor from the UXI App.
-From the from a sensor list item, swipe the item left and tap the identity button icon to change the sensor’s status LED color.
-This may be performed on multiple sensors.
+You can identify a specific sensor from the UXI App.
+From a sensor list item, swipe the item left and tap the Identify button icon to change the sensor’s status LED color.
+This action can be performed on multiple sensors.

-The UXI App gives detailed insight and additional and supporting information for the sensor, which can be accessed and viewed on the sensor detail screen.
+The UXI App provides detailed insights and additional supporting information for the sensor, which can be accessed and viewed on the sensor detail screen.

 The sensor detail screen will display the following information about the sensor: